tus/tus-resumable-upload-protocol/protocol.md

 ##### POST

-The Client MUST a `POST` request against a well known upload creation URL to request a new upload resource.
+The Client MUST send a `POST` request against a known upload creation URL to request a new upload resource.
 The request MUST include one of the following headers:

 a) `Upload-Length` to indicate the size of an entire upload in bytes.